hunterirving/zine_workshop/README.md

 - [GitHub Dark Theme for CodeMirror](https://github.com/fsegurai/codemirror-themes)

 ## licenses
-The source code in this repository is licensed under the [GNU General Public License v3.0](license) (GPLv3).
+the source code in this repository is licensed under the [GNU General Public License v3.0](license) (GPLv3).

-The included font files are not covered by the GPLv3 and are distributed under their original licenses (primarily the SIL Open Font License).
+the included font files are not covered by the GPLv3 and are distributed under their original licenses (primarily the SIL Open Font License).

-See individual font directories in [`resources/fonts/`](resources/fonts/) for full license details.
+see individual font directories in [`resources/fonts/`](resources/fonts/) for full license details.